On extensions of partial isometries: Coherent S-Extensions

-Although the existence of coherent S-extensions follows from results of Solecki \cite{S09} \cite{R} \cite{S2} by Lemma~\ref{strong}, we give here a direct construction of coherent S-extensions using the algebraic method.
-We will demonstrate in the next subsection an application of this method in the construction of S-extensions with stronger properties.
+Although the existence of coherent S-extensions follows from results of Solecki \cite{S09} \cite{R} \cite{S2} by Lemma~\ref{strong}, we introduce a notion of coherent extensions for groups and utilize this notion to give a characterization of all possible minimal coherent S-extensions.